 Slipknot are synonymous with masks in the same way Eddie Van Halen is synonymous with guitars.
 A fundamental part of their identity since the band's formation in 1995, the masks have served to entice and terrify in equal measure, creating a distinct aesthetic that helped them stand out in the nu metal age and endure long after that genre took a dirt nap.

+Naturally, it was Slipknot mastermind Clown who first came up with the concept, shortly before the band's first ever gig on Halloween 1995.
 “We were all going around the room asking, ‘What are you going to wear?’” remembered Clown.
 “I pulled up the clown mask I had and said, ‘I’m wearing this’.”

 “A few of them were like, ‘No fucking way.
 You can’t be the only guy wearing some stupid mask’,” he recalled.
 “So I said, ‘I really don’t care what you think, this is who I am and this is what I’m going to do.’
 So here we are all these years later…”

 Featuring dreadlocks poking out of the top and an expressionless, ghostly face, singer Corey Taylor felt his first mask allowed the band’s music to be purer.
 “Music then was basically a template for a bunch of hot guys to sell a bunch of shit that didn’t mean anything.
 We put a mask on and we’re not about our fucking faces.
 It’s always gonna be music first.”

 Guitarist Mick Thomson’s first mask was a store-bought hockey mask, which he later changed into a black leather gimp mask.
 “Roadrunner didn’t like the masks,” said Clown later.
 “They also didn’t want nine guys in the band but I can’t tell you how many millions of dollars that label has made from us.
 I take pride in knowing that they were wrong and I was right.”